ranjeet-h/Instagram_Clone_12hrs/README.md

 # Facebook NextJs Clone

-This is a Instagram Clone app for Develpoers, Build with React.
+This is a Instagram Clone , Build with React.
 Used Tailwind CSS for styling.

 ## Table of contents